 The Results of Your Chemical Test Were Flawed

 The chemical tests used to measure BAC are not perfect.
-In fact, these tests can return faulty results with startling frequency.
+These tests can return faulty results with startling frequency.
 A lawyer could prove that your testing device incorrectly reported your BAC as above the legal limit.

 Getting Help Beating a VC 23152(a) Charge

 A conviction under California Vehicle Code Section 23152(b): Driving with a Blood Alcohol Content of 0.08 Percent or Higher can haunt a driver for years to come.
 Fortunately, help is available today from the Simmrin Law Group.
 Contact us today to learn more about how we can help.
-Call (310) 997-4688 or fill out our online contact form now.
+Call our office, or fill out our online contact form now.